Subaru Forester owners have reported 24 problems related to cruise control (under the vehicle speed control category).

 See all problems of the 2009 Subaru Forester.

-The vehicle identification number (VIN) of the car was JF1SG65668_.
 2008 Subaru Forester the drive by wire accelerator system surges between acceleration and deceleration when one tries to hold a steady highway speed.
 This is true whether it is being controlled manually or if cruise control is engaged.
 It also accelerates in cruise control when going downhill.
 Subaru has made an improvement in the computer engine control mechanism for the legacy model but have ignored the Forester customers.
 All dealerships are aware of the problem from customer complaints but do not have a remedy from Subaru.
-This cruise control problem happened on Monday, June 1, 2009.

-The vehicle involved is a 2007 Subaru Forester.
+The contact owns a 2007 Subaru Forester.
 While driving approximately 65 mph on normal road conditions, the cruise control system failed to disengage the set speed from the previous day.
 The contact attempted several times to deactivate the cruise control by depressing the brake pedal.
 The cruise control automatically deactivated without assistance.
 There were no prior warnings to this failure.
 The contact felt that this was a life-threatening situation when the vehicle would not reduce speed until the cruise control was disengaged.
 Currently, the vehicle is not being driven and has not been repaired.
 The contact is in the process of notifying the manufacturer.
 The VIN and failure mileage were unknown.
-This problem occurred on Mon., Oct.
-20, 2008.

 See all problems of the 2007 Subaru Forester.

-The vehicle involved is a 2005 Subaru Forester.
-The VIN of this vehicle was JF1SG63645_.
 On several occasions while using the cruise control the vehicle deceleration lever, which Subaru labels "coast" was depressed.
 The vehicle slowed to the desired rate of travel and the lever was released.
 The cruise control system was supposed to maintain the same speed as when released, but the vehicle accelerated apparently back to the previous set point.
 I contacted Subaru of America by e-mail and they stated that I should take the vehicle into my local Subaru dealer.
 The dealer found nothing wrong with the system after performing their electronic tests.
 I asked them to contact Subaru of America to see if they had released any bulletins regarding this problem and the person contacted at Subaru (jody) stated to kent melchior of ed reily Subaru in concord, nh that they had never heard of the problem according to his report to me on 6/7/2006.
 As you can see from the NHTSA complaint website, there have been several complaints against Subaru for this type of an intermittent cruise control system failure.
 Therefore, Subaru of America is either incompetent or lying.
-It was Wednesday, Jun.
-7, 2006 when this cruise control issue happened.

 See all problems of the 2005 Subaru Forester.

-The vehicle involved is a 2002 Subaru Forester.
-There was crash involved with this problem.
-The vehicle identification number (VIN) is JF1SF63562_.
 We purchased this low-mileage vehicle (~11k miles) 2nd hand from local Subaru dealer mid-Feb 2006, & noticed only rough shifting when engine is cold- no other problems.
 Today, while turning left at low speed, the car suddenly accelerated, & seemed to do so for a short time after braking harder.
 I assumed I had inadvertently stepped on the gas & brake at the same time, & resolved to be more careful.
 After turning the car off & restarting, I turned right at low speed.
 As I rounded the corner (maybe as the wheel turned back to the left??), the vehicle again accelerated, continuing to rev as I stood on the brake.
 The car stopped after striking the bumper of the truck in front of me.
 Low-speed impact, no air bag deployment, no observable damage to either vehicle.
 Before I moved my feet, I looked down: my foot was not on the gas pedal.
 As the gas pedal is somewhat recessed, it would be quite difficult to hit it while braking.
 Cruise control had been on earlier in the day, but is supposed to shut off when the car is turned off, & so should have been off during both of these incidents.
 Afterward, I did not look at the cruise control to verify that it was off.
 The dealer will look at this in 2 days.
-This cruise control problem happened on March 27, 2006.

 See all problems of the 2002 Subaru Forester.

-The vehicle is a 2000 Subaru Forester.
 The vehicle accelerated to 100 mph while engaged with cruise control because the cruise control is defective.
 Yh.
-It was Thursday, January 6, 2000 when this cruise control issue happened.

 See all problems of the 2000 Subaru Forester.